MicrosoftDocs/sql-docs/docs/relational-databases/indexes/disable-indexes-and-constraints.md

 This article describes how to disable an index or constraints in [!INCLUDE [ssnoversion](../../includes/ssnoversion-md.md)] by using [!INCLUDE [ssManStudioFull](../../includes/ssmanstudiofull-md.md)] or [!INCLUDE [tsql](../../includes/tsql-md.md)].
 Disabling an index prevents user access to the index, and for clustered indexes to the underlying table data.
 The index definition remains in metadata, and index statistics are kept on nonclustered indexes.
 Disabling a clustered index on a view or a nonclustered index physically deletes the index data.

-Disabling a clustered index on a table prevents access to the data. the data still remains in the table, but is unavailable for data manipulation language (DML) operations until the index is dropped or rebuilt.
+Disabling a clustered index on a table prevents access to the data.
+The data still remains in the table, but is unavailable for data manipulation language (DML) operations until the index is dropped or rebuilt.

 ## Limitations